In The Beginning

 I’d noticed that more and more I wanted to go back to listening to whole albums.
 With the Mini DAP, I was all the way back to that and it has been great.

-Though my main personal usage case is wired listening, the Echo Mini has good Bluetooth support, however, behind the big Bluetooth version number (5.3), it only supports the very basic SBC codec.
-It’s well supported, but it’s barely (and arguably not) CD quality, so if you’re going to be mostly listening via BT earbuds or headphones it might not be worth putting all those flac files on there.
+Though my main personal usage case is wired listening, the Echo Mini has good Bluetooth support.
+However, behind the big Bluetooth version number (5.3), it only supports the very basic SBC codec.
+It’s well supported codec, but it’s barely (and arguably not) CD quality, so if you’re going to be mostly listening via BT earbuds or headphones it might not be worth putting all those flac files on there, especially given the cost of SD cards these days.

-Despite how small and basic it is, it has a lot of settings for oversampling and such, which I’ve just kind of left.
+Despite how small and basic it is, it has a lot of settings for oversampling and such, which I’ve just kind of left as-is.
 So using that as an intro, let’s look at a few downsides.
-These fall into two categories: things I knew, and things I didn’t when I bought it.
+These fall into two categories: things I knew before I bought, and some things I found out later.

 I knew it didn’t have gapless playback.
-It seems that’s a technical limitation of onboard RAM, but it’s an odd ommission in 2026.
+It seems that’s a technical limitation due to the amount of onboard RAM, but it’s an odd ommission in 2026.
 The upshot is that there’s always ~0.5 seconds of silence between tracks.
 I can’t say it annoys me, but it is noticeable on those tracks which link or connect to each other.

 Chewing the FAT

 It turned out to actually be more annoying than I thought.
 I looked around for ways to fix this, and there some apps, mostly built around the FATsort library.
-Sadly, they didn’t work for me out of the box, so I eventually went very manual and vibe coded a script which completed one file copy after another.
-That worked, but I’m sure something FATsort based is better.
+Sadly, they didn’t work for me out of the box so I eventually went very manual and vibe coded a script which completed one file copy before starting another.
+That worked, but I’m sure something FATsort based is better, so I’ll go back and look into that.

 I was wondering why this seemed like a solved issue 20 years ago with iPods, but I suspect they used Apple’s HFS+, and of course iTunes managed the transfers so any issues were managed there.